manatlan/htag/docs/calling_an_event.md

 If you right click on the button, it will produce an htag interaction, and will stop the event (prevent to display the real/default contextmenu).
 In 99% of my cases, I use this, for my "oncontextmenu" events

-Here is an exemple of chaining events.
+Here is an example of chaining events.

 ```python
 class App(Tag.body):